hindu-comm/mail_stream_advaita-l/2016/09/Fw_Fwd_Ramana_Mahars/429__Raghav_Kumar.md

 > Reply To: Sujal Upadhyay
 > Subject: [Advaita-l] Fwd: Ramana Maharshi - Advaitin or Neo Advaitin?
 >
-> ​P.S.
+> P.S.
 Please hit reply All and be careful that
-> advaita-l at lists.advaita-vedanta.org is in the To field.​
+> advaita-l at lists.advaita-vedanta.org is in the To field.
 >
 > ---------- Forwarded message ----------
 > From: Kripa Shankar <kripa.shankar.0294 at gmail.com>